FrancescoPaoloL/LearningNLP/readme.md

 - <b>Corpora/words</b>: In NLTK, this refers to a collection of words in the English language.
 - <b>Pos_tag</b>: This NLTK tool is used to automatically tag words in a text with their respective parts of speech.

+## Text Wrangling
+Text wrangling is the process of cleaning your data to make it readable by your program.
+To demonstrate how it works, I have created a script that demonstrates, in a simple manner, how to fix spelling errors in a given text.
+It accomplishes this by generating potential corrections for each misspelled word and selecting the most probable correction based on word frequencies.
+The code then tokenizes the input text into words, corrects each word, and ultimately displays the corrected text."

 ### [WIP]

 ## Languages and Tools